indirectDirectEnumeration69/Machine-Learning-Sentiment-Analysis/README.md

 User Importance notice
 --

-- (1st) Run sentiment analysis script first
+- (1st) Run sentiment analysis script first.
-- (2nd) Once Preprocessing has finished run Model scripts
+- (2nd) Once Preprocessing has finished run Model scripts.

 Also remember to change file paths with where the program resides.